 This wouldn’t be a technical private equity blog without a rundown of private equity strategies.
 This is staple reading elsewhere, but the fact I’ve left it this late is probably an indication of how important (or unimportant) it really is.
 OK, I’m not saying what follows is complete dross, I just don’t think there’s a need to harp on about classifications.
 After all, private equity strategy is more about actionable initiatives than classifications and words.

 In practice, most deals are hybrids of some of the above and even within each of these categories there are many sub-strategies.
-As I've said before, this is more classification than strategy.
-What matters more to private equiteers is actionable initiatives that move the needle on the
+As I’ve said before, this is more classification than strategy.
+What matters more to private equiteers is actionable initiatives that move the needle on the Core Drivers Of Returns and the skills and tools we need to implement them.
+But that’s for another post.

 Read More